jmbucknall/EZDSL/ezdsl.md

   list, and moving all the data objects from the cursor onwards to the new list.

-  In DEBUG mode, an assertion error (ascSplitEdges) will occur if the cursor is at BeforeFirst or AfterLast.
-In other words, at least one data object must be moved; you cannot call Split to create an empty list.
+  In DEBUG mode, an assertion error (`ascSplitEdges`) will occur if the cursor is at `BeforeFirst` or `AfterLast`.
+In other words, at least one data object must be moved; you cannot call `Split` to create an empty list.